Inner Warden

 Honeypot that actually traps (v0.13.1)

-The default [honeypot] interaction = "llm_shell" ships a tiered SSH listener that:
+With [honeypot] interaction = "llm_shell" (the default is a low-interaction banner), the honeypot runs a tiered SSH listener that:

 • Rejects the first 2 password attempts unconditionally so single-shot credential scanners disconnect with cred-only intel.